 The young Abay visited the madrasah (Quran school) of the Mullah Ahmet Ryza in his early years and learned very much about the Islam and his Kazakh culture.
 Ibrahim’s early intellectual ability was remarkable.
 So the people around him gave him the nickname Abay – “the wise, the insightful”, this name stayed with him and made him popular.
 His father recognized this ability, too.
-He was a local powerful and rich man, so he send his son to a Russian secondary school in Semipalatinsk (Today: Semey) to get higher education.
+Qunanbay was a local rich man, so he send his son to a Russian secondary school in Semipalatinsk (Today: Semey) to get higher education.
 The city was a famous exile for Russian intellectuals who had fallen out of favor with the Russian Tsar Alexander II.
-Here he got the possibility to read the books of famous Russian and Western poets like Pushkin, Lermantov, Byron and von Goethe.
+Here he got the possibility to read the books of famous Russian and Western poets like Pushkin, Lermontov, Byron and Goethe.
 He also experienced the modern European life style.

 Abay was introduced into the leadership of his tribe by his father with the age of 13.
 But Abay didn’t liked this work.
 He was still focused in reading books, improve his knowledge and talk with Russian intellectuals to learn more about philosophy and the world.
-He left his tribe when he was 28 years old.
+He left his village when he was 28 years old.
 He moved to Semey in 1884 again to stay in touch with political exiles like E. P. Michaelis, N. Dolgopolov and S. Gross.
 His new friends encouraged him to write his own adult poems.

-So he started to write and became a innovator in Kazakh poetry.
+So he started to write and became an innovator in Kazakh poetry.
 One of his most famous poems are about the seasons.
 He wrote Summer (1886), Winter (1888), Autum (1889) and Spring (1890).
 Abay wrote about 170 own poems and made over 50 translations of literature from international artists into Kazakh to enable his own people access to international literature.

 But he was also a composer and wrote for example the famous Kazakh song Kozimnin karasi (English: You are the pupil of my eyes).
 Many modern popular Kazakh musician created their own version out of it.
 Like Artemis, Son Pascal or Muze Assem with Almas Duo.